Skip to main content

 Description

-CVE-2026-34569 is a critical stored cross-site scripting (XSS) vulnerability in ci4ms, a CodeIgniter 4-based CMS.
+CVE-2026-34569 is a critical stored cross-site scripting (XSS) vulnerability in ci4ms, a CodeIgniter 4-based CMS skeleton.
 Versions prior to 0.
 31. 0.
-0 fail to properly sanitize user input in blog category titles, allowing attackers to inject malicious JavaScript payloads.
-These payloads are stored server-side and rendered unsafely in multiple contexts including public blog category pages, admin interfaces, and blog post views.
-Exploitation requires low privileges but no user interaction, and can lead to full compromise of confidentiality, integrity, and availability.
-The vulnerability has a CVSS score of 10.
-0, reflecting its critical severity.
-No known exploits are currently reported in the wild.
+0 do not properly sanitize user input in the blog category title field, allowing attackers to inject malicious JavaScript payloads.
+These payloads are stored server-side and rendered unsafely on public blog category pages, admin interfaces, and blog post views without proper output encoding.
+This can lead to full compromise of confidentiality, integrity, and availability of the affected system.
+The vulnerability has been patched in version 0.
+31. 0.

 AI-Powered Analysis